 I'm a Doctor and Warn You Know This Before Taking Ibuprofen

 Ibuprofen first became available over the counter in 1984, and it's developed a reputation as aspirin's gentler, safer younger sibling.
 That said, like most medications, ibuprofen can have side effects.
 "Ibuprofen is a nonsteroidal anti-inflammatory medication that is used for both pain control and fever control," says Kenneth Perry, MD, an emergency medicine physician in Charleston, South Carolina.
 "Although if taken appropriately ibuprofen is safe, chronic use can cause some long-standing health issues."
-Read on to see what taking ibuprofen every day can do to your body, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on to see what taking ibuprofen every day can do to your body—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Ibuprofen Can Reduce Pain and Inflammation